 Now that we got that out of our system, let’s talk about how Guadalajara turned into the tech hub of Latin America or, in other words, the Mexican Silicon Valley.

 So, let’s face it.
 Even in this globalized, digital, virtually interconnected era, geographic location still plays a big role in how the economy works.
 In other words, nobody likes sitting in a plane for 15 hours straight just to have a work-related visit, therefore working with people nearby does make a big difference in the levels of productivity and efficiency.
+Guadalajara´s connectivity with the US is really good.
+This makes traveling to Mexico’s Silicon Valley a breeze.

-That being said, up next is a map of how Guadalajara and the US are connected via airplane.
+Here is a map of how Guadalajara and the US are connected via airplane.

 The next obvious advantage is the large pool of talent that lives in Guadalajara.
-Otherwise, this article wouldn’t really make a lot of sense and probably I would make more emphasis on tequila.

 It all starts with the proximity to the United States’ culture and language.
-Contrary to some countries in Europe, in Mexico, we get all the movies and TV shows in the English language and with subtitles, but not dubbed.
+Contrary to some countries in Europe, in Mexico, we get all the movies and TV shows in English and with subtitles, but not dubbed.
 Ok, so this is not the main reason why there is a lot of talent in computer science here but I’m pretty sure it has to do with it.
 Guadalajara’s workforce speaks really good English and that helps quite a lot.

 Tech Players in Guadalajara